treasersimplifies/BitcoinBlockchainDemo/README.md

-This project contains some demos of bitcoin and blockchain
+This project contains some demos of bitcoin and blockchain in the process of learing Mastering Bitcoin.